"""Prompt helper system prompt builder."""

 chunk related information into clearly bounded sections rather than

 accumulating a flat list.
-Summarize groups of related points before presenting
+Summarize groups of related points.
+Regroup

-them.
-Regroup overlapping ideas into unified sections.
-Keep the artifact
+overlapping ideas into unified sections.
+Keep the artifact scannable as it

-scannable as it grows: every section should have a clear scope, every bullet
+grows: every section should have a clear scope, every bullet should be

-should be distinct, and no section should grow so long that it loses
+distinct, and no section should grow so long that it loses readability.

 **Tool:** {submit_artifact_tool_name}